turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/9-stake-pool-for-validators.md

 ---
-description: OysterPack SMART STAKE Pool Contract - For Validators
+description: OysterPack SMART STAKE Pool Contract API Guide - For Validators
 ---

-# OysterPack SMART STAKE Pool Guide for Validators
+# OysterPack SMART STAKE Pool API Guide for Validators

-This tutorial is meant to serve as a guide for validators for managing and operating the **next generation** [OysterPack SMART
-STAKE Pool][1] contract.
-If you wonder why I call it the "**next generation**" staking pool, then I refer you back to my previous tutorial.
-In the last tutorial I showed you how easy it was to deploy the STAKE pool contract using the STAKE Pool Factory contract and how to get started.
+In my last tutorial I introduced you to the **next generation** [OysterPack SMART STAKE Pool][1] contract as a getting started guide.
+In this tutorial, we'll be covering the rest of the contract APIs to help validators manage and operate the STAKE Pool contract.
 As a validator, it is fundamental to know your staking pool contract in depth because it is core to your validator business because it impacts your bottom line.

 > Even though the main target audience are validators, contract developers will also benefit.
 You will learn about OysterPack